 The EU Delegation to Singapore is organising a “Study in Europe” event on 27 September 2014, 9am to 5pm where participating European countries will showcase Europe’s excellence in higher education and research.
 The fair will be held at Suntec Singapore Convention Halls 307-308 and 325-326 and will provide Singapore students the opportunity to receive comprehensive information on degree programmes and research opportunities.
 For more information, please click on the featured picture.

 EU Centre’s Associate Fellow, Richard Werly, correspondent with Swiss Paper, Le Temps, has just written an opinion piece on the new leadership appointments in the EU announced on 30 August.
 Current Polish Prime Minister, Donald Tusk, will take over Herman van Rompuy as the President of the European Council, and Ms Federica Mogherini, Italian Foreign Minister for less than a year, will replace Baroness Catherine Ashton as the EU’s High Representative for Foreign Affairs and Security Policy.
 In his article, Werly expressed his reservations of what he felt would be a relatively weak EU leadership in the face of the multiple challenges that the EU is confronted with.
 Please click on the featured image for the article.

-The EU Centre is organising a seminar by Assoc Prof Lim Yee Fen Hannah (Assoc Prof, Nanyang Business School) entitled "Right to be Forgotten In The Online World on 11 September 2014, 4pm to 5.30pm at the CIT Auditorium in NUS.
-This seminar will explore the recent ECJ decision on the "Right to Be Forgotten" and examine the legal, historical and social contexts of the decision.
-To register, please click on the featured image.
+The EU Centre organised a seminar by Assoc Prof Lim Yee Fen Hannah (Assoc Prof, Nanyang Business School) entitled "Right to be Forgotten In The Online World on 11 September 2014, 4pm to 5.30pm at the CIT Auditorium in NUS.
+This seminar explored the recent ECJ decision on the "Right to Be Forgotten" and examine the legal, historical and social contexts of the decision.
+For more information, please click on the featured image.